 The Pentagram is unto Wiccans as the cross is unto Christians.
 The symbol has a long-varied history, with different belief systems and cultures.
 It is the shape of a five-pointed star, and it has many magical associations.

-Pentagrams originated in ancient Greece and Babylonian, but it’s still commonly used by people who practice Neopagan faith.
+Pentagrams originated in ancient Greece and Babylonian, but people who practice Neopagan faith still use it.
 The symbol is associated with Freemasonry as well as other faiths.

-The pentagram is one of the most used magical symbols by Pagans and Wiccans who believe it represents magic and magical workings.
-Some use it as a talisman or connection to the spirit world, especially in rituals to focus energy and call forth protective and magical energy.
+The pentagram is one of the most used magical symbols by Pagans and Wiccans.
+They believe it represents magic and magical workings.
+Some use it as a talisman or connection to the spirit world.
+Especially in rituals to focus energy and call forth protective and magical energy.

 The Dragon’s Eye has its origin in ancient German symbols.
 It is the shape of an isosceles with a ‘Y’ in the middle.
 It can also be an equilateral triangle pointing downward.
 A ‘Y’ in the middle connects the three points of the triangle.
 Experts suggest that the ‘Y’ suggest that man has a choice to choose between good and evil.